Skip to main content

 Performance Reviews

-We monitor and evaluate the performance of the AASB to ensure it considers the public interest and the needs of its stakeholders in standard setting.
-We also ensure due process is followed by receiving regular reports from the Board and reviewing the effectiveness of its processes.
-We also provide an observer to AASB meetings.
+In addition to monitoring and evaluating the performance of the AASB, we also ensure due process is followed by receiving regular reports from the Board and reviewing the effectiveness of its processes.
+We also encourage observers to the AASB meetings.

-Our Performance Review Committee (PRC) monitors and evaluates the performance of the AASB on an annual basis.
-The Committee provided input into the Board’s new 2022-2025 Strategic Plan, the Board’s 2022-2023 Annual Plan, and the Board’s 2021-2022 Annual Report.
-Lastly, the PRC has free-flowing dialogues with the Board Chair on pressing issues that the Board is managing.
+The PRC monitors and evaluates the performance of the AASB on an annual basis.
+The Committee provided input into the Board’s 2023-2024 Annual Plan and 2022-2023 Annual Report.
+Lastly, the PRC has free-flowing dialogues with the AASB’s Chair on pressing issues that the Board is managing.

-• Developed and published seven articles of guidance and co-produced two webinars on emerging issues and assurance standards, including on applying assurance standards to sustainability and other extended external reporting, to meet the needs of practitioners and provide thought leadership.
+• authoring or supporting the development of 18 articles of guidance or communication, and two webinars on emerging issues and assurance standards to meet the needs of practitioners and provide thought leadership.

 See the AASB’s Annual Report for full details.